 Sexual Health Services are also available at the Genito-Urinary Medicine Department at Grantham Hospital.
 For a GUM appointment, please ring the centralised booking number on 01522 539145.
 Alternatively, there are open access clinics.
 To find out when these are held please ring 01476 464 755.

-We hold dedicated travel clinics on Mondays between 17:00 – 18:00.
+We hold dedicated travel clinics with our Practice Nurses.
 If you are travelling abroad please ask reception for a travel form or download one from the above “Travel Vaccinations” tab.
 One form per traveller should be completed together with an appropriate contact telephone number that you can be reached on at any time.
 Completed forms should be returned to the practice nurse as soon as possible.

 The nurse will assess the form and work out an appropriate schedule based on the details given.
 You will be contacted with the information and any costs to be incurred.
 As some vaccinations need to be given over the course of a month, as well as a month before travel, it is essential that you complete your form, make any necessary payment and arrange your appointments as soon as possible.